Call for Applications to the MLA Research Training Institute (RTI)

 - response to questions on learning goals (no more than 300 words)

-- responses to questions on why the proposed research topic is significant to health sciences librarianship (no more than 300 words)
+- response to questions on the significance of research topic (no more than 200 words)

 - See application preparation for details on the components.